akenworthy87/ci-milestone4/README.md

 they are highly functional and get the job done, but do take the user away from the main site.
 Even if they are a staff user, it would still be a better experience to have customised admin pages that match the rest of the site.

+##### Automated Testing
+Automated tests have been implemented for the Home, Products, and Contact app, but are still to do for the Bag, Checkout, and Profiles apps - though they have been manually tested.

 ## Technologies Used

 ###### Languages